dzekelid/pools/_listings/blockchain-info/pools-get.md

 ---
 swagger: "2.0"
 info:
-  title: Blockchain Info
+  title: Blockchain Info Pools
-  description: Use Blockchain's APIs at no cost to help you start building bitcoin
+  description: This method can be used to get the data behind Blockchain.info's pools
-    apps.
+    information.
   version: 1.0.0
 host: blockchain.info
 schemes: